 No perfumes.
 We recommend that on the day of the tour that you do not use perfume or strongly-scented products.
 The bees may think that you are a big flower and become personally interested in you!

 No pets.
-We personally have two dogs, five cats, 18 chickens, and two sheep, so we like animals.
+We personally have one dogs, three cats, too many chickens, and three sheep, so we like animals.
 But animals can be naturally curious and get stung, thus panicking and hurting other animals or little humans around them.
 Please be considerate of your pets safety and those around you and arrange for pet care before visiting the apiary.

 Must sign an agreement.
 Each participant must sign (or their parents or legal guardian) a hold-harmless agreement that will be available at the apiary on the day of the tour or if need be, we can email the form to you for prior signatures.
 This agreement ensures that you or the parent / legal guardian understands the inherent risk around a working bee hive and we will not be held liable for bee stings, allergic reactions or unsafe behavior by participants of your tour as well as our right to refuse a participant a tour if we deem they are acting in a unsafe manner at the apiary and near the bee hives.

 These are some of the basic rules that must be followed for each tour group.